 Ölanek phonology is characterised by front rounded vowels and a form of vowel harmony.
 The presence of a pair of bilabial fricatives is also notable.
 Syllables are maximally CVVC.

 Nouns and pronouns take one of four numbers: singular, partitive singular, plural or partitive plural.
-They also take one of three cases: nominative, accusative and postpositional.
+They also take one of four cases: nominative, accusative, emphatic and postpositional.
 There is no grammatical gender, though nouns may take personal possessive affixes.

 Demonstratives and numbers precede the noun.
 Adjectives, genitives and relative clauses normally precede the noun but may follow it to avoid long or unwieldy constructions.
 Adjectives agree with their noun in number and case.